goedh452/homebridge-http-sunscreen/README.md

-levelUrl         | Yes         | URL to set the level of the sunscreen; no up or down URL is used, only the level where 0 is up en 100 is down => %position% should be part of the URL and wil be substituted in the code with the level! statusUrl        | No          | URL to check the status via the API pollingInterval  | No          | The pollinginterval in milliseconds to check the level of the sunscreen (default 3000 (3 seconds)) httpMethod       | No          | Method for sending requests (default GET)
+levelUrl         | Yes         | URL to set the level of the sunscreen; no up or down URL is used, only the level where 0 is up en 100 is down => %position% should be part of the URL and wil be substituted in the code with the level! statusUrl        | No          | URL to check the status via the API pollingInterval  | No          | The pollinginterval in milliseconds to check the level of the sunscreen (default 3000 (3 seconds)) jsonPath         |	No.         |	JSON Path where the status can be found httpMethod       | No          | Method for sending requests (default GET)